FrancisKihiko254/How-to-scrape-linkedin-job-posting/README.md

 ```
 >> python scrape.py
 ```
-If this is helpful, don't forget put as star
+If this is helpful,please don't forget put as star.It means alot to me.